Laodaum/amneziawg-client-docker/README.md

    ```
 2. Get an AmneziaWG config

-   Generate a .conf file and place it in a new folder somewhere on the host.
+   Generate a `.conf` file and place it in a new directory somewhere on the host.

+   If you need multiple interfaces, put multiple config files in that directory.
+The name of the interface will match the basename of the `.conf` file.

 3. Run the container